 Protecting Yourself and Others

 In areas with mosquito-borne illnesses, which include Florida, the recommendation is that you use an EPA-approved insect repellant containing DEET and follow the label directions.
 The repellency of natural products has not been determined by researchers at UF/IFAS.
-Current research underway is looking at the efficacy of natural products and should be available within the coming year.
+Current research underway is looking at the efficacy of natural products.